opentofu/opentofu/docs/state_encryption.md

 The main responsibility of a key provider is providing a key in a `[]byte`.
 It may consume structured configuration, which may also include references to other key providers.
 However, an implementation of a key provider should never have to deal with resolving these dependencies.
 Instead, the library should correctly resolve the key provider order and look up the keys in the right order and pass the already-resolved data in as [configuration](#configuration).

+In addition to the encryption key, key providers may also emit additional metadata.
+The library must store this metadata alongside the encrypted data and pass it to the key provider when initializing the key provider for decryption in a subsequent run.
+The key provider is responsible for ensuring that no sensitive data is stored in the metadata.

+> [!NOTE]
+> Since a user can chain key providers, the library must make sure to store metadata from all key providers in the encrypted form.
+However, when the user renames the key provider the library may fail to decrypt the state or plan files if the user fails to provide an adequate fallback with the correct naming.
+The documentation for this feature should encourage users to create new key providers if they change the parameters in a backwards-incompatible manner, and they want to decrypt older state or plan files.

 #### Methods

 The responsibility of a method is to encrypt and decrypt an opaque block of data.
 The method is not responsible for understanding the structure of the data.
 Instead, the library core should take care of traversing the state or plan files and deciding specifically what to encrypt.
+A method must implement the encrypted format in such a way that it can determine if a subsequent decryption failed or not.
+Methods that cannot decide on decryption success without validating the underlying data, such as rot13, are not supported.

 Similar to [key providers](#key-providers), the method may need configuration but should not have to deal with lookup up key providers itself.

-**Note:** For future goals, an additional interface may be introduced for customizing the data traversal.

 #### Registering key providers and methods